|

 - copper(II)

-sulphate, CuSO4, from dilute sulphuric acid,
+sulfate, CuSO4, from dilute sulfuric acid,

 - copper(II)